Blog

 How to choose the best lighting setup for your video production

-• A two-light setup uses just the key and fill lights but is often supplemented with a natural light source or a bounce card (a reflective surface that redirects light).
-You can use two lights if you aim for a more natural, less stylized look or don't have space for a full three-point lighting setup.
+• A two-light setup: This setup uses just the key and fill lights, and instead of a backlight I'll try and supplement with a natural light source or a bounce card (which is a reflective surface that redirects light).
+This setup is a good choice if you're looking for a more natural look to your video or if you don't have the space or time to organize a three-point lighting setup.

 Instantly awesome lighting for video with AI